z4kn4fein/stashbox/docs/usage/lifetimes.md

 <!-- div:left-panel -->
 A new instance is created for each [scope](usage/scopes), and that instance will be returned (and reused) for every resolution request initiated on the given scope.
 It's like the singleton lifetime within a scope.

-?> Scoped services will be disposed when their scope is disposed.
+?> Scoped services are disposed when their scope is being disposed.

 <!-- div:right-panel -->